Leonard v.B. Sutton Writing Competition

 Application Criteria

-SUBMISSIONS DUE WEDNESDAY, JANUARY 18, 2024
+SUBMISSIONS DUE THURSDAY, JANUARY 16, 2025

 Subject Matter

-A contestant may write on any area of international or comparative law.
+A contestant may write on any area of international or international comparative law.
 Exceptional papers written as part of a contestant's law studies are eligible.

 Determination of Award

 Essays will be judged on originality, quality of research, and clarity of style.
-The director of the Ved Nanda Center for International & Comparative Law shall appoint a panel of three judges.
+The director of the Ved Nanda Center for International & Comparative Law shall appoint a panel of judges.
 At the discretion of the judges, no prize may be awarded.
 The decision of the judges shall be final.

 Prizes